Identification, Images, & Information

 Identification

-parasitoids found only among the Diptera (flies) and Hymenoptera (wasps)
+parasitoids found mostly among the

 usually smaller than their hosts as adults, but typically close in size